Sliceable White Bread

 - This sliceable white bread is great for using my panini press and you can slice the bread as thick or thin as you’d like.

-- I like to make french toast casserole or classic french toast with the leftovers.
+- I like to make French toast casserole or classic French toast with leftovers.

 Shop This Post